seanavery/jetson-nano-box/README.md

 ## Overview

 I have recently been toying around with computer vision more.
 I was looking for a [low cost Nvidia GPU](https://developer.nvidia.com/embedded/jetson-nano-developer-kit) and [camera sensor](https://www.electronicsdatasheets.com/download/5721ed8ce34e24fd697a913a.pdf?format=pdf) to bootstrap some projects.
-Sure you can started programming inside a [Google Colabnotebook](https://colab.research.google.com/), but I am more interested in embedded systems and [applied machine learning](https://github.com/onnx/models).
+Sure you can started programming inside a [Google Colab notebook](https://colab.research.google.com/), but I am more interested in embedded systems and [applied machine learning](https://github.com/onnx/models).

 The goal is to start programming real-time camera pipelines, converting state of the art models into [TensorRT](https://docs.nvidia.com/deeplearning/tensorrt/api/python_api/index.html), and using Nvidia optimized [computer vision libraries](https://developer.nvidia.com/embedded/visionworks-1-5-3) for things like [optical flow](https://developer.nvidia.com/opticalflow-sdk) and [slam](https://arxiv.org/pdf/1911.11763.pdf).
 My go to strategy in hardware is always to start small.
 I want to fully utilize the computing resources before leveling up.

 ![prices](prices.png)

-I quick look at the [prices](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/) and you can see that you actually pay more per cuda core as you up the line.
+I quick look at[prices](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/) and you can see that you actually pay more per cuda core as you go up the product line.
 The Jetson Nano and TX2 both at around $1 per core.
-A closer look at the specs,  shows the [Jetson Xavier](https://developer.nvidia.com/embedded/jetson-agx-xavier-developer-kit) series boards also include tensor cores for doing 8 bit operations and a dedicated vision processing module which may justify the higher price.
+A closer look at the specs,  shows the [Jetson Xavier](https://developer.nvidia.com/embedded/jetson-agx-xavier-developer-kit) series boards also include tensor cores for doing 8 bit operations, and a dedicated vision processing module which may justify the higher price.

-So, I decided to build out on a standard Jetson Nano Development board.
-Even though the board is listed at $128 for 1k volume, I was able to find one amazon for a little over a $100.
+So, I decided to build out on a standard Jetson Nano Development kit.
+Even though the board is listed at $128 for 1k volume, I was able to find one Amazon for a little over a $100.
 My go to strategy in hardware is always to start small.
 I want to fully utilize the computing resources before leveling up.
-This guide will go over how to put it all together.
+This guide will go over how I put it all together.

 ![jetson nano](jetson_nano.jpg)